kebaldwi/DNAC-Templates-Store/README.md

 This community will use the forum on this repository to explain their examples and provide links to shared content within this part.

-To join, all you have to do is email me, [kebaldwi@cisco.com](mailto:kebaldwi@cisco.com) and then when you have added push code to this repository, and write a short post on the [Forum](https://github.com/kebaldwi/DNAC-Templates-Store/wiki) here.
+To join, all you have to do is email me, [kebaldwi@cisco.com](mailto:kebaldwi@cisco.com) and then when you have been added to the community, push code to this repository, and write a short post which I will feature on the [Forum](https://github.com/kebaldwi/DNAC-Templates-Store/wiki) here.